100+ Best Fundraising Ideas for Everyone in 2024

 75. Pet Calendar

-Given how much people love their pets, it should come as no surprise how wildly popular pet calendars are.
-Wall or desk calendars are easy to create and sell.
-Start creating your pet calendar well in advance (November or December).
+Given how much many people love animals, it should come as no surprise how wildly popular pet calendars are.
+Plus, wall or desk calendars are easy to create and sell!

-You can choose to either photograph animals in your shelter and add facts and quotes that help educate (and then sell them), or you can run a contest for pet owners to submit an entry for their pet to be featured (and charge per submission).
+To create your own pet calendar, choose to either photograph animals in your shelter, or you can run a contest for pet owners to submit an entry for their pet to be featured.
+Then, charge for the sale of each calendar – just make sure to have next year’s calendar complete before the year begins!

 Cost: $